Want to create interactive content? It’s easy in Genially!

 Natural T3/T4 would decrease

-This is because the artificial T3/T4 would bind to T3/T4 receptors on the anterior pituitary.
+This is because the Synthroid would bind to T3/T4 receptors on the anterior pituitary.
 This would cause negative feedback and reduce TSH production.
-Reduced TSH means that the thyroid will not be stimulated as much which will cause the gland to atrophy (decrease in size)
+If TSH is reduced, there will be less stimulation of the thyroid and, thus, less natural T3/T4 production

 Thyroid gland size would decrease